dylan-lang/opendylan/documentation/website/source/articles/macro-system/background-overview.rst

 - The substitutions in this macro include those same names.

 Note that the expansion is surrounded by ``begin`` and ``end``.
-Macro expansions are always surrounded by a begin…end block.
+Macro expansions are always surrounded by a begin...end block.
 This helps with macro hygiene (i.e. preventing bindings outside of a macro call from being affected by bindings used in a macro's expansion).
 I discuss hygiene :doc:`here <hygiene>`.